The Sugarland Express

-The Sugarland Express is a 1974 American crime drama film directed by Steven Spielberg in his feature film directorial debut.
+The Sugarland Express is a 1974 American crime comedy-drama film directed by Steven Spielberg.
 The film follows a woman (Goldie Hawn) and her husband (William Atherton) as they take a police officer (Michael Sacks) hostage and flee across Texas while they try to get to their child before he is placed in foster care.
-The event partially took place, the story is partially set, and the film was partially shot in Sugar Land, Texas.
-Other scenes for the film were filmed in San Antonio, Live Oak, Floresville, Pleasanton, Converse and Del Rio, Texas.
+The film was based on true events, some of which occurred in Sugar Land, Texas, where parts of the film were shot.
+Other scenes were filmed in San Antonio, Live Oak, Floresville, Pleasanton, Converse and Del Rio, Texas.

-The Sugarland Express marks the first collaboration between Spielberg and composer John Williams, who has scored all but five of Spielberg-directed films since; this is the only score he has composed for Spielberg that has never been released as an album, although Williams re-recorded the main theme with Toots Thielemans and the Boston Pops Orchestra for 1991's The Spielberg/Williams Collaboration.
+The Sugarland Express marks the first collaboration between Spielberg and composer John Williams, who has scored all but five of Spielberg's films since.
+Although Williams re-recorded the main theme with Toots Thielemans and the Boston Pops Orchestra for 1991's The Spielberg/Williams Collaboration, the score was not released as an album until June 15, 2024, coinciding with the film's 50th anniversary.

+The film premiered at the New Directors/New Films Festival on March 29, 1974, and was released theatrically in New York City on March 31, 1974, followed by a year-long worldwide theatrical rollout.
+The film was a commercial disappointment but received generally positive reviews from critics, who praised Hawn's performance, Spielberg's direction and the cinematography.